a-l-partis/Normative-Agent-Adaptation/README.md

 ```
 refines <Your CSP Trace Test>.csp
 ```
-The CSP files that test numerical comparisons in guards use values outside of CSP's default limits: in RoboSim you may need to edit the file instantiations.csp, generated inside csp-gen/sim/defs, as such:
+The CSP files that test numerical comparisons (The output test files with RelComp in the title) use values outside of CSP's default limits: in RoboSim you may need to edit the file instantiations.csp, generated inside csp-gen/sim/defs in order to test them, as such:

 ```
 nametype core_real = union({ -2..15},{calc_type_min(Union(